usgs/earthquake-global_vs30/README.md

 + **GMT/NetCDF** -- The Generic Mapping Tools package must be installed, and NetCDF with it.
 GMT can be downloaded from: http://gmt.soest.hawaii.edu/.
-Get version 4 -- this software hasn't been tested with version 5.
+The latest stable version -- 5.4.4 -- has been tested.
+Note that GMT version 4 will no longer work.
 Make sure to install the full-resolution shoreline database.

 + The **GDAL (Geospatial Data Abstraction Library)** package must be available.